Image & Video APIs

 Restoring deleted assets via the Media Library

-To restore deleted assets through the Media Library, navigate to Advanced Search.
-From the Delivery type filter, select assets of type Deleted asset.
+To restore deleted assets through the Media Library, navigate to the Assets page of the Media Library.
+In the Advanced Search drop down, select Deleted assets.

 Restoring deleted assets video tutorial

-Watch this video tutorial to learn more about restoring deleted assets in the Media Library:
+This video shows how to restore deleted assets in the Media Library:

 ✔️ Feedback sent!